Restaurant operations are a lot like spinning plates. You need to manage multiple things at the same time and mistakes can lead to broken plates.

 Managing the many disparate aspects of a restaurant takes a lot of hard work.
 By following our tips above and focusing on keeping costs low, you can grow your business and increase profits.

 You should also make sure you understand the various accounting principles of running a restaurant.
-This includes knowing how to use a restaurant balance sheet, calculating prime cost, and more.
+This includes knowing how to use a restaurant balance sheet, calculating prime cost, perform swot analysis for restaurant, and more.
 You can also check out some of the best restaurant management books for more guidance.